By Christopher Laird Simmons

 Attribution Rules

-Most newswire services now require proper “attribution” for a release, which simply means that you must include the news “source” (which is the name of the person, company, or group announcing the news) in either the headline or first paragraph.
+Most newswire services now require proper “attribution” for a release, which simply means that you must include the news “source” (which is the name of the person, company, or group announcing the news) in the first paragraph.
 This is to clearly identify WHO is announcing the news.

 Taken together, the headline and first paragraph should clearly show WHO is announcing WHAT.
 The rest of the release won’t be read if these two elements are not clear and to the point.